 - A Fortune 100 company in conducting an internal investigation in connection with allegations of potential fraud, regulatory violations and False Claims Act violations.

 Ms. Lin also has served as counsel in multiple appeals.
-In April 2016, Ms. Lin argued an appeal involving a $1.9 million contractual dispute before the U.S. Court of Appeals for the Second Circuit.
+In April 2016, she argued an appeal involving a $1.9 million contractual dispute before the U.S. Court of Appeals for the Second Circuit.

 Ms. Lin serves on the board of directors of the National Center for Youth Law and on the advisory board of One Justice, a nonprofit legal advocacy organization that supports more than 100 other legal nonprofit organizations.
+She chaired an office-wide campaign to support the local food bank for four consecutive years, fundraising approximately $290,000.
 Ms. Lin also volunteers with First Graduate, a San Francisco nonprofit aimed at helping students be the first person in their family to graduate from college, and various other community outreach programs focused on increasing access to educational and professional opportunities.